pouya-m/openpiv-python/README.md

 # OpenPIV Toolkit

-As the name suggests OpenPIV Toolkit is a collection of Python scripts and tools developed based on the OpenPIV project (link) aimed at improving its’ PIV image processing and also provide extra post-processing capabilities to reveal new insight into the data set.
+As the name suggests OpenPIV Toolkit is a collection of Python scripts and tools developed based on the OpenPIV project ([OpenPIV](https://github.com/OpenPIV/openpiv-python)) aimed at improving its’ PIV image processing work flow and also provide extra post-processing capabilities to reveal new insight into the data set.
 A GUI is also provided to ease the usage of the code.
 While currently not supporting some of the features available in OpenPIV (like 3D PIV), the features that are covered often include improvements:
 -	Improvements in the main PIV processing, producing less outlier vectors and thus extracting more information from the flow field
 -   Enhanced output format that contains vorticity, velocity magnitude, velocity fluctuations (Reynolds stresses) and turbulent kinetic energy.
 Average field parameters are also calculated
--	Small improvements in the pre-process and validation process
+-	Improvements in the pre-process and validation process

 Additional functionality includes:
 -	Post-processing module to perform frequency analysis (FFT and STFT) for a specific point or globally giving spectral insight into the flow field